I wanted to make Egg Foo Yung.

 We were not a strict Orthodox household, so our Passover rule was No food that contains flour and/or leavening, and that’s it.
 Peanut butter does not contain flour or leavening so peanut butter and jelly matzo sandwiches were wrapped in foil and tucked into our lunch boxes.

 I was a bad Passover observer.
-During the latter half of Passover, I’d start trading my peanut butter and jelly matzo sandwiches, or whatever matzo sandwich I had that day, with curious, non-Jewish classmates, for a tuna on rye or some kind of cold-cut concoction on white bread or a roll.
+During the latter half of Passover, I’d start trading my peanut butter and jelly or cream cheese and jelly matzo sandwiches, or whatever matzo sandwich I had that day, with curious, non-Jewish classmates, for a tuna on rye or some kind of cold-cut concoction on white bread or a roll.
 After several days of dry, flavorless matzo, I desperately needed bread.
 I figured I was going to Hell, but after days and days of matzo, I decided that bread just might be worth the descent into flaming oblivion.

 Unfortunately, not much has changed.
 I rarely make it all the way through without a few liaisons with chametz (the forbidden grains – wheat, spelt, barley, oats, and rye).